 Many prospective students wonder, “Is computer science considered a type of engineering?”
 While terms like “computer science” and “computer engineering” are sometimes used interchangeably, they are technically separate fields that focus on different aspects of computer technology.

-For that reason, National University divides these fields of study into two separate majors: the Bachelor of Science in Electrical and Computer Engineering (BSECE), and the Bachelor of Science in Computer Science (BSCS), which is also taught at the graduate level for those pursuing their master’s degree.
-Each of these accredited programs can be fully completed online, offering convenience and flexibility to fit with your busy schedule.
+For that reason, National University divides these fields of study into two separate majors: the Bachelor of Science in Electrical and Computer Engineering (BSECE) and the Bachelor of Science in Computer Science (BSCS), which is also taught at the graduate level as a Master of Science in Computer Science (MSCS) for those pursuing their master’s degree.
+Each of these accredited programs can be completed online, offering convenience and flexibility to fit with your busy schedule.

 What’s the Difference Between Computer Science and Computer Engineering?

 Both computer science (CS) and computer engineering (CE) are tech-intensive fields oriented around computer and information systems.
 For example, both CS and CE majors must learn foundational skills such as coding and testing computer software.
 However, despite this apparent overlap, the differences are considerable.